TQZhang04/outage-severity-analysis/README.md

   frameborder="0"
 ></iframe>

+This plot shows the distribution of outage durations.
 From this graph, it's pretty obvious that outage duration is severely right-skewed.
 This means while most outages are short, there are some lasting tens of thousands of minutes (10k minutes is about a week), with one outage lasting 108k minutes.

 ## Bivariate Analysis
 ### Customers Affected and Duration